Defining Email Rule Engine use case rules

 In Option, select Template Name.If there is a strong likelihood that the template name could change, either through the intervention of a system administrator or because the template is migrated to another server, consider selecting the TemplateID instead of the Template Name from the Option menu.
 If you do this, the value that you place in the TemplateID field is the InstanceId (Field ID 179) from the HPD:Template record (not "Locked User ID" as shown in the next step).
 To determine the InstanceId value, run an AR System report on the HPD:Template record, which returns, along with other information, the InstanceId.
 Although it takes a little more work to use the InstanceId, this attribute does not change if the template name itself changes.

 Before saving, click the arrow button () to the right of Value to add the configured option.

 The following text appears in the Configured Optionarea:

 <templateName>Locked User ID</templateName>

-- Click Save in the lower-left corner of the Rule Configuration tab.
+- Click Save on the far left of the Rule Configuration tab.